Jacqui87/person-management-extension/README.md

 # Authentication and Login

 You can log in to the Person Manager Application using one of the seeded user accounts or by creating a new user with a valid email and password.
+If there is a problem with logging in, please clean out the local storage using the application tab in Dev tools before trying again.

 ### Default Seeded Users for Login